mrfeod/mrfeod/README.md

 Graduated as Bachelor of Applied Math and Informatics in Novosibirsk Technical State University in 2014.

+At 2017 passed exam for Cambridge English Business Vantage Certificate.

 ### Work experience

 I was started in 2014 as developer in [Movavi](movavi.com) and worked mostly on Video products for Windows and Mac using Qt/QML.
 In my way to senior position I was working on algorithms design and implementation for Photo Editor.